spatial-image/spatial-image/README.md

 or a [Dask array](https://docs.dask.org/en/latest/array.html), to a spatial image.

-The spatial-image data structure is implemented with [xarray](https://xarray.pydata.org/en/stable/), a library for N-D labeled arrays and datasets in Python.
+The spatial-image data structure is implemented with [xarray], a library for N-D labeled arrays and datasets in Python.
 The xarray library is well-tested, relatively mature, and integrates well with scientific Python ecosystem tooling.
 The xarray library leverages [NumPy](https://numpy.org/) and [pandas](https://pandas.pydata.org/) for labeled array indexing, integrates well with machine-learning libraries utilizing the [scikit-learn](https://scikit-learn.org/) interface, integrates with